ZSH64/lan/01-interview.md

 So, the fact that we are a small team and work very closely together makes it a very good workplace, in my opinion.

+Again having that sence of ownership gives you alot of pride actully.
+As I said, it givesm me pride.
+I dont knwo Zahra's think but, so the fact that we build that from scrach

+It is very hard to find finantial company which is very hevealy regulated and wich alwayse gives you degreed of freedom

+I understand how that kind of policy works, but Allianz is not like that.
+They are really well-regulated.
+At the moment, we are working with PWC on auditing some aspects of IT operations, so I need to provide them with a lot of boring reports, documentation, and stuff like that.
+Obviously, we are not a wild kind of company; we are still under the law.

+But on the IT side, as long as we play within the rules and don't leak customer data, we are left alone.
+We can do what we want.
+That's a very good aspect

+Plus, we have a flexible working environment.
+As I said, we work mostly remotely and only need to come to the office once a week.
+Other companies are different; I know JPMorgan has a three-day-a-week office policy, and some companies force people to come to the office full-time.
+It is not like that here.

+I hope I answered your questions.So sence of Ownership plus flexible work enviroments

+**Interviewee:**
+I completly agree, Lot of company that I worked for as the same .
+It very locjkked down, you dont get make a lot of decisions regarding tecnologoes stuff and everything standrazied, sounds really intresting

+**K:**
+Have you worked in an environment where you needed to build something from scratch and choose the best possible technology?
+Or have you been given tasks, like building servers from scratch?
+Do you have any experience in an environment like that?
+It doesn't have to be regulatory, just any relevant experience?

+**Interviewee:**
+Alot of stuff that I worked on would have been myself like full autonomy over what I do, I developed websites and applications in the past.
+Wherby I got full atanomy over what I've done.
+What framework I'm ganna use, what architecure tio use

+There are some example which not neccery be documeneted on here.
+I guss with fidelity that applicatiins planed out and deployed and deliverd for team, that would probably closets thing that I could mentioen